United States women's national soccer team: 1990s: first World Cup and Olympic wins

 The team won the gold medal in the inaugural Olympic women's soccer tournament in the 1996 Summer Olympics, defeating China 2–1 in the final before a crowd of 76,481 fans.
-An influential victory came in the 1999 World Cup, when the team defeated China 5–4 in a penalty shoot-out following a 0–0 draw after extended time.
-Julie Foudy, Kristine Lilly, and the rest of the 1999 team started a revolution towards women's team sports in America.
+An influential victory came in the 1999 World Cup, when the team defeated China 5–4 in a penalty shootout following a 0–0 draw after extended time.
+Foudy, Lilly, and the rest of the 1999 team started a revolution towards women's team sports in America.
 With this win they emerged onto the world stage and brought significant media attention to women's soccer and athletics.
 On July 10, 1999, over 90,000 people (the largest ever for a women's sporting event and one of the largest attendances in the world for a tournament game final) filled the Rose Bowl to watch the United States play China in the Final.
 After a back and forth game, the score was tied 0–0 at full-time, and remained so after extra time, leading to a penalty kick shootout.
-With Briana Scurry's save of China's third kick, the score was 4–4 with only Brandi Chastain left to shoot.
+With Scurry's save of China's third kick, the score was 4–4 with only Brandi Chastain left to shoot.
 She scored and won the game for the United States.
 Chastain dropped to her knees and whipped off her shirt, celebrating in her sports bra, which later made the cover of Sports Illustrated and the front pages of newspapers around the country and world.
 This win influenced many girls to want to play on a soccer team.
 In the 2000 Summer Olympics, the USWNT were close to defending their gold medal but were controversially defeated by Norway in the final with a golden goal in extra time, which involved an alleged handball in the lead-up.